 Keep your completed questionnaire brief while allowing for a systematic data-gathering process.
 Use our auditor-reviewed security questionnaire template that lists possible questions covering administrative safeguards to severance of services.

-Streamline your security questionnaire with Secureframe
+Automate your security questionnaire responses with Secureframe

 Manual security questionnaire responses can take hundreds of hours.
 They can also be expensive if you need to hire outside consultants and subject matter experts to help you answer detailed questions.

 That’s why we built Secureframe Questionnaires, a machine learning-enabled solution that makes it fast and easy to respond to customer questions and demonstrate your organization’s security posture.

 Upload the security questionnaires you receive to Secureframe, then tag the question and answer fields.
 Our machine learning will fill in the answers.
 Verify the answers or assign to your internal SMEs to edit details, then export the completed questionnaire in the original format and send it back to your customer.

 Now you can easily access answers to security questions from the comfort of your browser with the Knowledge Base Chrome Extension.